roma-p/vit/etc/j.md

 >>  when listing assets / packages: sort them by estensions?
     an universal way for assets / branch etc to be listed?
+>> use dot and bash autocomplete?
+>> move to a real CAS ("content addressed service").
+   (therefore pacakges stored as objects too).
+>> need for an update command? so that origin is not requested everytime?

 # 13/08/22 -------------------------------------------------------------------
 - finish doc on current version of CLI.